It’s almost the New Year, and you know what that means! A whole new set of New Year Resolutions to discard by February (kidding… kind of.)

-With that in mind, here are some New Year resolutions to consider for a better, brighter love life this year – no matter what your relationship status:
+With that in mind, here are 10 New Year resolutions to consider for a better, brighter love life this year – no matter what your relationship status.

 New Year Resolutions If You’re Single: